Gap probability for products of random matrices in the critical regime: Reduction to an integrable kernel

 Let us prove that

 First, suppose that~$x<a$.
 Then the identity~\eqref{Identity61} implies that the left-hand side of~\eqref{64} is zero.
-To see that the right-hand side of~\eqref{64} is also zero, we complete the $z$-contour~$\tilde{\gamma}$ by a half-circle with~$\re{z} \ge a$ and apply Jordan's lemma, taking into account that
+To see that the right-hand side of~\eqref{64} is also zero, we complete the $z$-contour~$\tilde{\gamma}$ by a half-circle with~$\re{z} \ge 1$ and apply Jordan's lemma, taking into account that

-is analytic for~$\re{z} > a$ and continuous up to the boundary~$\re{z}=a$.
+is analytic for~$\re{z} > 1$ and continuous up to the boundary~$\re{z}=1$.
 Now, suppose that~$x>a$.
 Deform the contour~$\tilde{\gamma}$ in the $z$-plane into two rays coming from/going to the left half plane, not intersecting~$\gamma$, and meeting at~$z=1$.
 The direction on the rays is chosen coherently with that on~$\tilde{\gamma}$.
-This deformation renders the integral in the right-hand side of~\eqref{64} absolutely convergent, and thus Fubini's theorem allows us to change the order of integration.
-Finally, we deform the rays back into their original form.
-Therefore, the identity~\eqref{64} also holds for~$x>a$.
+This deformation renders the integral on the right-hand side of~\eqref{64} absolutely convergent, and thus Fubini's theorem allows us to change the order of the integrals.
+Finally, we deform the rays back into their original form and conclude that the identity~\eqref{64} also holds for~$x>a$.

 We arrive at